 The movement of the water changes constantly, given what lies below it (ie. boulders), or above it (waves and reflections).
-The resulting images are very intriguing to viewers, as they are drawn into the initial scene, and then captivated as they explore the movement through the image.
+The resulting images are very intriguing to viewers.
+Captivated, they explore the movement of autumn in motion within the image.

 This image was captured just above a small rapids in October on the Manitowish River in northern Wisconsin.
 The gold is from the reflection of the shoreline trees, ever colorful in their autumn cloak.

 Captured later in the afternoon, the sunlight was enough to accent the water without being visually commanding.